 If you have created products on Zazzle before, you're already most of the way there!
 You can make a product become a template by simply defining which image(s) or text object(s) can be replaced by the buyer.

-One of the options is a checkbox labeled "Make this a template object".
+Click on the checkbox labeled "Make this a template object".
 Checking that box will display all the options available for defining this template image placeholder.

-When you select “Make this a template object”, you have access to four options:
+When you select ‘Make this a template object,’ you have access to five options:

-- URL parameter name – If you are using the Zazzle API to pass data to this product from an external source, this is the parameter name the API will use.
+If you are using the Zazzle API to pass data to this product from an external source, this is the parameter name the API will use.
 Avoid spaces or special characters.
-You can safely ignore this field if you are not working with the API (see the Zazzle API documentation for more information).
+You can safely ignore this field if you are not working with the API.

 Congratulations!
 You have just created a template product!